The WISE Building

 Hemp is easy to grow, increases local biodiversity and needs little or no fertilisers.
 Even intensively-grown hemp will sequester carbon, helping to offset that produced in manufacturing the lime.
 The microscopic holes in the hemp trap air so the dried hemp and lime mix is an insulator.

-Build a Tiny House (Sold out on this date)20th May 2019
+Build a Tiny House (Sold Out on this date)21st June 2019

 New MSc courses starting this September13th March 2019